 We develop, manufacture and sell a range of blockchain and telecommunications products.
-The sales of blockchain products accounted for 96.3% and 73.4% of our total revenues for 2018 and the nine months ended September 30, 2019, respectively, and the sales of telecommunications products accounted for 1.2% and 4.7% of our total revenues for 2018 and the nine months ended September 30, 2019, respectively.
+The sales of blockchain products accounted for 96.3% and 82.4% of our total revenues for 2018 and 2019, respectively, and the sales of telecommunications products accounted for 1.2% and 3.1% of our total revenues for 2018 and 2019, respectively.
 Results of our blockchain products business experienced significant fluctuation in response to the fluctuation on the Bitcoin price.
 Our profitability and financial performance could be affected by the mix of products manufactured and sold in a particular period.

-Results of Operations
+Key Components of Results of Operations